Author has written 2 stories for Naruto, and Harry Potter.

 Perfection: This is probably one of the biggest issues regarding all Fanfiction and easily one of the top reasons as to why I stop reading a story.
 When the character is perfect in every way, with dashing good looks or jaw-dropping beauty (essentially, every guy/girl is drooling/blushing/etc.), fame, fortune, power, knowledge, and the perfect nice-guy/bad-ass personality...
 Its ridiculous.
 How many times have I read a potentially great story only to discover that the main character is perfect in every way?
 Too many to count...
 Its annoying, frustrating, unrealistic (to the extent that fanfiction can be), and just sucks all the greatness that a story could have.

 Harems: I understand that most authors subconsciously envision ourselves in the shoes of the Main Character (MC).
-It is likely because of that that there are so many MC/Harem stories but, for the most part, I cannot stand them for several reasons.
+It is likely because of that that there are so many MC/Harem stories but, come on, guys...
+Seriously?
 First and foremost, to me, it is a sign of blatant disrespect to the gender making up the harem.
 I know that there are several real-life polygamous relationships out there and for those of you who are making it work and are happy, bravo to you...
 But in my personal opinion, its just disrespectful.
 It simply feels like the gender making up the harem is being objectified.

 All this becomes even more apparent when the author uses an idea that is very common among Fanfiction stories with harems - the idea that the MC can "love everyone equally".
 I truly believe this to be stupid and unrealistic.
 There will always be one person you like more and there will always be jealously within the harem for that person receiving more attention.
 Its human!
 If you're having trouble with this, then that means you need to work on building more realistic characters.

-The ONLY time I can accept reading a story that has a Harem incorporated is (1) if its a bloody fantastic read or (2) if they're small and the attraction is mutual in all directions (meaning that the individuals making up the harem are also attracted to each other).
+The ONLY time I can accept reading a story that has a Harem incorporated is (1) if its a bloody fantastic read or (2) if they're really, really small (3-way partnership is typically the most I can handle) and the attraction is mutual in all directions (meaning that the individuals making up the harem are also attracted to each other).
 A good example would be Partially Kissed Hero by Perfect Lionheart...
 Harry, the MC, has a harem of over a hundred women...
 All of them physically perfect in every way (Can't stand this)...
 That's unrealistic.
 The only reason why I like the story is because of all the crazy ideas he's thrown together connecting magic with history/myths.
 Other good examples would be almost all of Kenchi618's stories...
 He's posted some of the best written Naruto Fanfiction stories on this website with great plots, ideas, and overall badassery fun... and nearly every single one of them has Naruto with a harem.
 It's not realistic and those parts do put me off, but the stories themselves are so great that I can ignore it.

 Wealth: Another feature that almost always ruins a story for me is the Main Character's wealth and this primarily focuses on the Harry Potter Universe.
 Far too often, authors have the MC (Harry, generally) be the richest person in the world with a fortune that amounts in the billions.
 If he was really that wealthy, then Harry should do exactly what was done in No Hurry at All by Robst and offer a massive bounty for Voldemort's head!
 Its fine if you want to have Harry reasonably wealthy enough that he could live comfortably for a few years, but to be so wealthy that his many-times great grandson won't have a work a day in his life is just ridiculous.
 Quite literally now, any time I read a story that has Harry the richest person on the planet, I stop reading and look for another story, no matter how many reviews or how good a read it was prior to the big reveal.